schranz-templating/templating/README.md

 <br/>

 This project should help to find a way for a general Template Render Interface.
-And show an integration of different Template Engines into all common PHP Frameworks.
+And show an integration of different Template Engines into all common PHP frameworks.

 Discussion in the PHP-FIG:

  - [https://github.com/php-fig/fig-standards/pull/1280](https://github.com/php-fig/fig-standards/pull/1280)

+Target is that Content Management Systems like [Sulu CMS](https://github.com/sulu/sulu) or even [Typo3](https://github.com/TYPO3/typo3) but also any library which a project defines how the data is rendered can use the [`TemplateRendererInterface`](./src/TemplateRenderer/README.md) to render their content to give 100% freedom about the used Template engine to their projects and easier to implement this kind of libraries into different PHP frameworks.

 ## Table of Contents